braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/setting_up_shopify.md

 If you are using the older navigation, you can find **Technology Partners** under **Integrations**.
 {% endalert %}

-On the Shopify partner page, select **Go to Shopify App Store** to start the integration process.
+On the Shopify partner page, select **Begin Setup** to start the integration process.

 ![]({% image_buster /assets/img/Shopify/shop_setup_1.png %}){: style="max-width:70%"}